 Liposuction, commonly referred to as “lipo” by patients, slims and reshapes specific areas of the body by removing excess fat deposits and improving your body contours and proportion.

-Liposuction may be used to reduce localized fat deposits of the:
+Liposuction surgery may be used to reduce localized fat deposits of the:

 - Hips and buttocks